 The DS 7 Crossback’s interior looks unlike anything you’ll find in the more predictable BMW X3, Audi Q5 and Mercedes GLC.
 Sure, the quality of its soft-touch plastics isn’t really anything to write home about, but the sweeping design of its dashboard, massive infotainment display and lovely knurled buttons and switches make it feel much more special than most German alternatives.

-Unfortunately, not all these fashionable features come as standard.
-Entry-level models don’t get any particularly plush trims and make do with a rather small eight-inch touchscreen.
-However, you do still get some cool LED mood lighting.
+Unfortunately, not all these fashionable features come as standard on the DS 7 Crossback.
+Entry-level models don’t get any particularly plush trims and make do with a rather small 8.0-inch touchscreen.
+However, you do still get some cool LED mood lighting as standard.

-Pay extra for a Performance Line car or above and you’ll get a 12-inch touchscreen, suede-like Alcantara trim on the dashboard and doors and a high-resolution digital driver’s display instead of conventional analogue dials – just like in the Audi and BMW.
+Pay extra for a Performance Line DS 7 Crossback or above and you’ll get a 12-inch touchscreen, suede-like Alcantara trim on the dashboard and doors and a high-resolution digital driver’s display instead of conventional analogue dials – just like in the Audi Q5 and BMW X3.

 You also get some Performance Line badges and colour-coded contrasting stitching on the upgraded front seats.
 These also come with more adjustment than the standard car’s items to help you get comfy on long journeys.